jpeter17/100-days-of-code/log.md

 **Thoughts:**: I know that I have the ability to score at least a few points in Kick Start so I figure I might as well participate.
 I have picked up a few books to hone my algorithm and data structure ability in preperation.

+### Day 7: Aug 8, 2019

+**Today's Progress**: More modules from the machine learning crash course.
+Learned about bucketization of data and it's usefulness in addition to the FTRL optimizer.
+The results are impressive.

+**Thoughts:**: Bucketization might assist me with the accuracy of the Skribble Network.
+Binning the brightness values into fewer groups such as (dark, dim, bright) might increase accuracy.
+FTLR optimization will allow adjustment of learning rates for the outermost pixels that will almost always be classified as dark.

 ### Day X:

 **Today's Progress**: